ulikoehler/buildock/README.md

 **Workaround:** Use `-e HOME=/tmp` to define a home dir or update buildock since this is the default in more recent versions.

-## How does it work`

-`buildock` creates a new container using the given imamage an mounts the current working directory (`$(pwd)`) to `/app` on said container.
-It then runs the user-defined command on the container (e.g. `make`).
-Additionally it ensures that the `docker` container runs under the current user using `--user $(id -u):$(id -g)`.
-This prevents the output files (if any) to be created as `root` user, instead they will be created with the user and group running `buildock`.

-## How to make custom *buildock* images

-Easy: Just use any docker container with the software you need installed.
-The only requirement is that `/app` is not used for anything relevant in the image, since `/app` is where `buildock` will mount the current directory to.

 ## More reading

-* The post that started it all: [Towards a docker-based build of C/C++ applications](https://techoverflow.net/2019/06/27/towards-a-docker-based-build-of-c-c-applications/)
+The post on techoverflow that started it all: [Towards a docker-based build of C/C++ applications](https://techoverflow.net/2019/06/27/towards-a-docker-based-build-of-c-c-applications/)